OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 npx openzeppelin publish --network <network>
 ```

 It's that simple!
-Now you are the developer of an EVM package that lives in
+Now you are the developer of an Ethereum package that lives in
 the blockchain ready to help building the next revolution.
 But this is only
 half of the story, because for the package to be discovered and linked by
 other projects, you will also need to publish it to